-- (1) A port authority may insert in any accounts or report under Schedule 5 to the Act, in substitution for an amount - (a) that the port authority would, but for clause 31 of that Schedule, be required or permitted to set out in the accounts or report; and - (b) that is not less than \$500, - an amount that is ascertained by increasing or decreasing (as the case requires), by not more than \$500, the first-mentioned amount to \$1 000 or the nearest multiple of \$1 000. - (2) If the first-mentioned amount in subregulation (1) is exactly \$500 greater than \$1 000 or a multiple of \$1 000, the amount is to be increased under that subregulation to \$2 000 or the next multiple of \$1 000, as the case requires.
+- (1) A port authority may insert in any accounts or report under Schedule 5 to the Act, in substitution for an amount - that the port authority would, but for clause 31 of that Schedule, be required or permitted to set out in the accounts or report; and - that is not less than \$500, (b)

+an amount that is ascertained by increasing or decreasing (as the case requires), by not more than \$500, the first-mentioned amount to \$1 000 or the nearest multiple of \$1 000.

+If the first-mentioned amount in subregulation (1) is exactly (2) \$500 greater than \$1 000 or a multiple of \$1 000, the amount is to be increased under that subregulation to \$2 000 or the next multiple of \$1 000, as the case requires.

-121. Provisions for particular port authorities
+121. Provisions for particular ports and port authorities

-- (1) If a Division of Schedule 1 applies to a port authority, the provisions of that Division have effect in relation to that port authority and its port even though they override, are inconsistent with or are additional to other provisions of these regulations. - (2) A provision of these regulations mentioned in the Table to this subregulation does not apply to the Dampier Port Authority or the Port of Dampier.
+- (1) If a Division of Schedule 1 applies to a port and a port authority, the provisions of that Division have effect in relation to - (a) that port; and - (b) that port authority's control and management of that port. - (2) The provisions referred to in subregulation (1) have effect even though they override, are inconsistent with or are additional to other provisions of these regulations. - (3) A provision of these regulations mentioned in the Table does not apply to - (a) the Port of Ashburton; or - (b) the Port of Dampier; or - (c) the Pilbara Ports Authority's control and management of the ports referred to in paragraphs (a) and (b).